SIG 522: 522 SWAT Commando

 The 522 SWAT Commando features the same mock suppressor mounted to the 522 Commando, but adds a shorter version of the SWAT's aluminum railed front end.
-It weighs the same as the 522 Commando at 6 lb, 2oz.
+It weighs the same as the 522 Commando at 2.78 kg.

 522 Target

 The newest in the 522 lineup, the SIG Sauer 522 Target has an aluminum tube front end that is free floated from the barrel to increase accuracy.
 It is equipped with a variable power scope mounted to the top Picatinny rail and a 508 mm barrel.
 It weighs about 3.18 kg.